Mwags24/Prada_Lab_Notebook/_posts/2019-5-29-DNA-Extractions9.md

 ## E8 E9 E10 E16 E17 E19 E20 E21 E24 E28 E30 E32 P14 P15

+* These are the samples that after multiple attempts have not shown up in any ITS2 PCR's

 ### Procedure

 added 180 microliters ATL to 14 1.5ml eppendorf tubes